 Soil compaction is important for paving construction work because it ensures that the cement or asphalt cover is level and will not erode over time.
-Properly compacting soil in trench backfill work will make sure the trench will not flood.
+Properly compacting soil in trench backfill work will ensure the trench will not flood.

 Your work area may be overcompacted if you see cracks in the soil.
-This might have happened by using a compactor with unnecessarily high-impact force or by compacting soil that was too wet.
-You can fix overcompacted clay soil by minimizing traffic when it is wet, by adding a composite of granular soil to the mix or by switching to a different compactor with less impact force.
+This might have happened by using a compactor with unnecessarily high-impact force or by compacting soil that is too wet.
+You can fix overcompacted clay soil by minimizing traffic when it is wet, adding a composite of granular soil to the mix or switching to a different compactor with less impact force.

 A walk-behind roller with a padfoot drum would be the best choice when working with cohesive soils such as clay or silt, especially when compacting trench backfill.
-Choose a plate compactor or walk-behind roller with a smooth drum when working with more granular soils or asphalt.
+When working with more granular soil or asphalt, choose a plate compactor or walk-behind roller with a smooth drum.